Originally published for Sandusky, Ohio

-For decades, Fish Farms have moored open nets and pens from facility to estuary assuring consumers of their safety and inherent environmental protection.
-CleanFish, a company focused on buying sustainably-farmed fish declares on its website; “We believe that by sourcing delicious seafood from people who care, we can spark a return back to healthy oceans and regenerative ecosystems.”
+For decades, Salmon Farms moored open nets and pens from facility to estuary assuring consumers of their safety and inherent environmental protection.
+CleanFish, a company focused on buying sustainably-farmed fish declares on its website, “We believe that by sourcing delicious seafood from people who care, we can spark a return back to healthy oceans and regenerative ecosystems.”

 “Salmon farming has potential negative implications for its surroundings, including wild salmon.
-Addressing the sea lice challenge is one of the most important tasks for the salmon farming industry worldwide.” – from the Marine Harvest sustainability report of 2008.
+Addressing the sea lice challenge is one of the most important tasks for the salmon farming industry worldwide,” from the Marine Harvest sustainability report of 2008.
 Marine Harvest is the largest producer of Farmed Salmon across the globe.
 “In Canada, we operate salmon farms on the coast of beautiful British Columbia and Vancouver Island, where 550 people produce 45,000 tonnes of sustainable Atlantic salmon each year.” as stated on their website.

-In 2003, “eighty percent of the salmon sold in the united states were raised on farms.” wrote Marian Burrows of the New York Times.
+In 2003, “eighty percent of the Salmon sold in the United States were raised on farms.” wrote Marian Burrows of the New York Times.

 In January 2010 Target decided to pull all farmed Salmon off their shelves, stating “Target is taking this important step to ensure that its salmon offerings are sourced in a sustainable way that helps to preserve abundance, species health and doesn’t harm local habitats.”

-In the weekly one hour radio show, Deconstructing Dinner, broadcasting out of British Columbia, host Jon Steinman interviewed author/commercial fisherman Dennis Brown about his 2005 publication — “Salmon Wars: The Battle For The West Coast Salmon Fishery”.
+In the weekly one hour radio show, Deconstructing Dinner, broadcasting out of British Columbia, host Jon Steinman interviewed author/commercial fisherman Dennis Brown about his 2005 publication “Salmon Wars: The Battle For The West Coast Salmon Fishery.”
 Wherein, Brown emphasized how politics — helping corporate food processors — demonized the profession of Pacific commercial fisheries with over-harvesting in order to pass policies to limit the season on salmon.
-This is opening the market for farmed fisheries and bankrupting the families of commercial fisherman.
+This policies opened the market for farmed fisheries and bankrupted families of commercial fisherman.

 The Salmon Farming industry is said to be degrading water quality with concentrations of fish waste, biological pollution (where farmed salmon escape and interbreed with wild stock), uneaten feed deposits and toxic chemical saturations.

 Burrows reported, in 2003, that British Columbia saw sea lice, the largest problem in Salmon Farms, reducing the run of smolt on Vancouver island from 3.5 million to 147,000.
 In reaction to Burrows report, Vivian Krause of Nutreco Corporation says sea lice are a natural part of the environment.
 She stated in an op-ed to the Times, “sea lice (from managed farms) do not overpopulate.”
-Krause sees a possible coexistence between the systems, farm vs. wild, when salmon harvests are managed.
+Krause sees a possible coexistence between the systems — farm vs. wild — when Salmon harvests are managed.

 Sea lice are parasitic crustaceans that travel with adult salmon as they make their way from the ocean to rivers.
 Historically, sea lice would come into rivers with salmon in the fall and die with the fish after the spawn; leaving a sea lice-free environment for the smolt in the spring.
 Alexandra Morton, a biologist from British Columbia issued this statement to the Times, “What happens in the farms is the wild fish go by, and transfer a few of these lice.
-Then in the spring the wild salmon come out of the rivers — their too young — they don’t have the scales, so the sea lice get on them and kill them.”
+Then in the spring the wild salmon come out of the rivers, their too young, they don’t have the scales, so the sea lice get on them and kill them.”
 Morton is reiterating the common problem of sea lice migrating off of wild fish onto farmed pens, where they can repopulate exponentially and reach migrating smolt.